A historical chronicle of the pioneering work of a Flemish gynaecologist who developed the first usable contraceptive pill in the greatest secrecy.

 Gynaecologist Nand Peeters deserves a place of honour in historiography.
-At the end of the sixties, the doctor did clinical research which resulted in two revolutionary pills: the first contraceptive pill without side effects and a medicine against rhesus poisoning.
+At the end of the sixties, the doctor did clinical research which resulted in two revolutionary pills: the first contraceptive pill without side effects and a drug against rhesus poisoning.

 ‘The True Father Of The Pill’ unravels the work of this motivated gynaecologist through gripping testimonies and research.
-His son Marc, the patients who participated in the experiments, collegue doctors and scientists reconstruct the life and work of Nand Peeters and give a fine portrait of family life, sexuality and religion in the Flanders of the late fifties.
+His son Marc, the patients who participated in the experiments, colleague doctors and scientists reconstruct the life and work of Nand Peeters and give a fine portrait of family life, sexuality and religion in the Flanders of the late fifties.